Suit: Suit of Swords

 However, there is symbolism in her temporary blindness, much like the figures in the 2 of Swords and 8 of Swords wear a blindfold.
 She is completely in the realm of her own mind, a dream-state or the astral plane.
 She may be attempting to cling on to the visuals or message from her dream.

-Have you ever experienced that jolt, like a thud to your chest, when you are forced to wake from a dream?
+Have you ever experienced that thud to your chest, which forces you to wake from a dream?
 If this has happened to you, you are likely to have remembered the dream you came from in vivid detail.
 It is as though someone wanted you to remember and take the message into your waking state.
 This is classic dream telepathy, the communication with another person, spirit, angel or guide in the dream state.
 Typically, this sort of psychic occurrence is most common around 3.30 am in the morning, known as the witching hour.

 What Is The Witching Hour?